CreAI-Lab/creai-lab.github.io/ScienceLive Results/index.md

 ---
-title: Daily puzzle challenge
+title: ScienceLive Results
 nav:
   order: 4
-  tooltip: Try some of the puzzles we give to AI!
+  tooltip: See the results of our NEMO ScienceLive study
 ---

 # {% include icon.html icon="fa-solid fa-puzzle-piece" %}Daily puzzle challenge

-Sadly we have no content for this page yet.
+Unfortunately, we have no results yet.

 {% raw %}
 <!--